-A small trial on men who were planning vasectomy anyway is expected to start in 2014, but the larger clinical trial might not start until 2015.
+A small trial on men who were planning vasectomy anyway is expected to start early next year (2015), but the larger clinical trial might not start until later that year or 2016.
 With thousands of men waiting to hear, it’s going to be tricky to decide who gets priority!
 Sign up for our email list to stay informed.

 Where will clinical trials be?

 We don’t yet know where the first trials will be held.
+Sites under consideration so far include Ohio and California.
 Sign up for our email list and we’ll let you know as soon as we know!

 How will subjects for trials be chosen?